kyungjae-lee/engineers-notebook/operating-systems/file-management.md

 * Storing a file in a single or very few large contiguous portions allows for dynamic partitioning of the storage system, and better retrieval performance (since all in same area)
 * Can use best fit, worst fit, etc. just like memory partitions.
 Suffers from fragmentation!
-* Compaction is necessary every once in a while to improve disck performance.
+* Compaction is necessary every once in a while to improve disk performance.
 (Lots of block movement happens with this stragety.)

 ### 2. Block oriented